September 22, 2025

 I’m sure it goes without saying, but never wear white to a wedding unless it is requested, and I would include cream and pale shades of blush.
 There are very few rules of etiquette that aren’t considered antiquated these days, but that is one of them.
 In fact, it’s trendy for brides these days to wear white to all of their wedding-related events, and it is generally understood that no one else should.

 As far as what color you should wear, fall wedding guest dresses in autumnal tones are appropriate, but not required.
-Jewel tones are nice too.
-I love a rich burgundy or emerald green, navy is always safe, and black is fine too.
-There are also some really pretty shades of mauve and taupe out right now.
+Jewel tones are nice too, and having a moment in the fashion world these days.
+I love a rich burgundy or emerald green this time of year, navy is always safe for a wedding, and black is fine if it’s a more formal event.

 Complete the Look